 Debentures, Journal Entries and the Trial Balance

-The final thing for us to do today is work through some journal entries and see how those appear in the trial balance.
-And as we have a set accounts already prepared from earlier, we’ll look at how those change with the journal entries below change the trial balance and accounts.
+The final thing for us to do today is work through some journal entries and see how these appear in the trial balance.
+And as we have a set of accounts already prepared from earlier, we’ll look at how the journal entries below change the trial balance and accounts.

-ABC Ltd’s management decide to issue debentures for the purpose of raising debt to fund some machinery purchases.
+ABC Ltd’s management decides to issue debentures to raise debt to fund some machinery purchases.
 It will issue 20,000 $10 debentures to local private investors.
-The instruments carry a 10 percent coupon rate, accrued annually, with a five year maturity (saves making a long table).
+The instruments carry a 10 per cent coupon rate, accrued annually, with a five-year maturity (saves making a long table).
 We have also assumed there are no debt issuance costs in this example.
-If you would like to see how they should be accounted for please see our article here for a full-worked example.
+If you would like to see how they should be accounted for, please see our article here for a full-worked example.

-The table below sets out the interest expense and ending year balance over the five year life of the debenture issue.
-Financial years X2 and X7 are of course only include six months of compound interest due to the issue and maturity dates falling halfway through their respective financial years (note the “Financial Year” is that ending March 31 each year).
+The table below sets out the interest expense and ending year balance over the five-year life of the debenture issue.
+Financial years X2 and X7, of course, only include six months of compound interest due to the issue and maturity dates falling halfway through their respective financial years (note the “Financial Year” is that ending March 31 each year).

-The first journal entry is to recognise the receipt of the $200,000 in cash in October and the raising of the liability that is created at the same time.
+The first journal entry is to recognise the receipt of the $200,000 in cash in October and raise the liability created at the same time.
 ABC Ltd now has an obligation to pay a group of debt holders.

-The second entry is then created at financial year-end when the interest is credited to the debenture holders’ accounts.
-As discussed above, there are only six months of interest in the first financial year to account for and this is raised as an expense with a debit entry.
-While the credit entry increases the amount owed to the debenture holders by increasing the liability figure.
+The second entry is created at financial year-end when the interest is credited to the debenture holders’ accounts.
+As discussed above, there are only six months of interest in the first financial year to account for, and this is raised as an expense with a debit entry.
+At the same time, the credit entry increases the amount owed to the debenture holders by increasing the liability figure.

 |March 31||Interest on Debentures||$10,109|||

-So we now have our journal entries we can process these through the general journal and this will input them into the trial balance.
+So we now have our journal entries; we can process these through the general journal, which will input them into the trial balance.
 We have taken the ABC Ltd 31 March X2 accounts you saw above and inserted the new transaction into the financial year X2 so you can see the changes made when the debenture issue is incorporated into the accounts.

-In the trial balance below you can see the new interest line of $10,109 (being for the first six months of the debt being on issue), the $200,000 increase in bank funds and the new debentures liability of $210,109 (being the principle and interest at year-end).
+In the trial balance below, you can see the new interest line of $10,109 (being for the first six months of the debt being on the issue), the $200,000 increase in bank funds and the new debentures liability of $210,109 (being the principle and interest at year-end).

-We now move onto the two financial statements (we aren’t worrying about the statement of cash flow nor statement of changes in equity).
+We now move on to the two financial statements (we aren’t worrying about the statement of cash flow nor the statement of changes in equity).
 The statement of financial performance picks up the interest expense of $10,109.
-It also means we can insert the extra sub-heading of “operating profit” so as to highlight the difference between the operation of the business and its funding charges.
+It also means we can insert the extra sub-heading of “operating profit” to highlight the difference between the operation of the business and its funding charges.

-ABC’s accounting team would repeat the journal entries for X2 would just be repeated for each year until maturity.
-At September 30 X6 the final two journal entries would be made, as we have set out below.
+ABC’s accounting team would repeat the journal entries for X2 and each year until maturity.
+On September 30 X6, the final two journal entries would be made, as we have set out below.
 The first entry puts through the final interest expense accrued on the debt.
 While the second entry is the repayment of debt to the debenture holders, including the interest they have accrued over the period.

 |Sept 30||Interest on Debentures||$15,842|||